aroberge/avantpy/psf/idea.md

     print("Au revoir !")  #     imprime("Au revoir !")
 ```

-AvantPy aims to leverage the whole Python ecosystem to help people learn programming.
+As AvantPy would be implemented as a single Python module/package, it could leverage the whole Python ecosystem to help people learn programming.
 Some people might never go beyond writing programs in their "local dialect".
 Others might eventually learn to write programs in standard Python: this is
 AvantPy's final aim, which is similar to Blockly's *exit strategy*, but is not an absolute requirement on its users.
+However, it is expected that motivated
+students that want to learn programming using a "real" language would be
+motivated to rapidly make the transition to using standard Python.

 ## How it could be implemented

 I created various toy programs [1](https://github.com/aroberge/nonstandard), [2](https://github.com/aroberge/experimental), [3](https://github.com/aroberge/pyextensions) to explore the ideas core to AvantPy, as I briefly described in [this blog post](https://aroberge.blogspot.com/2015/10/from-experimental-import-somethingnew.html) and in subsequent posts. **Note that the descriptions in these
-blog posts are different from the suggested implementation mentioned below.**
+blog posts are different from the latest versions I have worked on.**
 A more accurate description of the last implementation I worked on can be [found here](https://aroberge.github.io/pyextensions/docs/html/modules.html); [see also](https://aroberge.github.io/pyextensions/docs/html/index.html).

 The preprocessor needed to convert code written in a given dialect into standard